-A better question to ask is what materials can’t be modified with a laser engraving and cutting machine!
-If you’d like to have your material tested in our applications lab, contact us here, email us, or call 800-585-8617 to speak to a representative.
+A better question to ask is “what materials can’t be modified with a laser engraving and cutting machine”?
+If you’d like to have your material tested in our applications lab, email us or call 800-585-8617 to speak to a representative.

 There are many things to consider when selecting the right laser power for your application, as it determines the type of materials you can engrave/cut, the speed at which you can engrave/cut them.
 Most AP Lazer machines come with a standard 100w laser tube that will satisfy most of your engraving needs.

-A highly skilled technicians will come to your location for one day and get your machine up and running and help you get familiar with the machine.
+Highly skilled technicians will spend one day to assist you in getting your machine up and running and help you get familiar with the machine.
 If you are able to follow the step-by-step instructions and have your machine assembled before the technician arrives, this will leave more time for a technician to answer any more detailed questions you may have.
 Additionally, we offer 24/7 technical phone support and Advanced Training is available should you require it.

 Claiming that you have the “longest industry warranty” is the thing to do for laser cutting and engraving machines, so we won’t claim it.
 But, we do urge you to do your research.
-AP Lazer machine carry a three year parts warranty, a two year tube and mirror warranty and the lens is warrantied for one year.
-When researching machine warranties, the tube, mirror and lens are particularly important to pay attention to, as most laser warranties count these parts as “consumable items” and cover them from 90 days to not at all.
+AP Lazer machines carry a three-year parts warranty, a two-year tube and mirror warranty and the lens is warrantied for one year.
+When researching machine warranties, the tube, mirror, and lens are particularly important to pay attention to, as most laser warranties count these parts as “consumable items” and cover them from 90 days to not at all.
 On top of everything we also include a year of technical support and 24/7 technical phone support.

-● Lease-to-own.
-Leasing a laser engraving machine provides many convenient options to best suit your financial needs.
-Most leasing companies offer some sort of deferment option, which will give you time to get the machine in your possession, receive training, pass the learning curve and generate profits before you write the first check.
+● Finance-to-own.
+Financing a laser engraving machine provides many convenient options to best suit your financial needs.
+Most financing companies offer some sort of deferment option, which will give you time to get the machine in your possession, receive training, pass the learning curve and generate profits before you write the first check.

 ● Credit Card.
 You may pay for your laser machine with a credit card.
 (3% fee applies).